SoFi Review: Student Loan Refinancing

 Who are SoFi's competitors?

-SoFi is a solid student loan refinancing company with a legitimate chance of giving you a great deal but to get a full sense of the interest rates available to you it's a good idea to check out the competition.
+SoFi is a solid student loan refinancing company with a legitimate chance of giving you a great deal but to get a full sense of the interest rates available to you and the other student loan refinance bonuses it's a good idea to check out the competition.
 The list below includes the other student loan refinancing companies that you may want to consider when searching for the lowest interest rate.

 - Earnest.
 Flexible repayment plans allows you to pick your own term.
 Financially backed by Navient, giving them some of the lowest interest rates available in the current market.